jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

         label: 'Random Astronomy Picture',
         execute: () => {
           if (!widget || widget.isDisposed) {
-            // Create a new widget if one does not exist
-            // or if the previous one was disposed after closing the panel const content = new APODWidget();
+            const content = new APODWidget();
             widget = new MainAreaWidget({content});
             widget.id = 'apod-jupyterlab';